YuCrazing/push-files-to-another-repository/README.md

 ### `destination-directory` (argument) [optional]
 The directory in the destination repository to copy the source files into.
 Defaults to the destination project root.

+**We support multipe destination directories.
+In this mode, the number of words in `source-files` must be exactly same with the number of destination directories.**

 ### `commit-username` (argument) [optional]
 The username to use for the commit in the destination repository.
 Defaults to `destination-username`